dmit-1530/assignment1-version2-arielccjr/dmit-1530-assignment-1-start/README.md

 Submission
 Push the assignment files to the GitHub Classroom assignment before the due date.
 Late assignments will not be accepted.

+# Developer Notes:
+## Common Colours, Typographic Styles, and Lengths
+This Figma has Local Variable and Local Styles.
+Study these colours and typographic settings, as they are applied throughout the composition.

+### Hint
+These would make for ezxellent CSS Custom Porpoerties, or variables.
+All distances between elements are measured in intervals of 0.5 real ephemeral units (rem).
+In order to use this website's design system as effectiively as possible, you could also convert these measurements into variables.

+## Common Mistakes
+Before using a non-semantic tag (i.e. a <span> or a <div>), check to see whether or not a semantic element could be used instead, such as a <section>.

+Remember that all <section> elements must have at least one heading inside.

+It does not make sense to mark up a single asterisk as its own heading because it is a decorative flourish or ornamentation meant to separate points (ex. a dinkus), not real content.

+Do not mark up headings based upon their size.
+Instead make sure that they are in a logical, descending order in each semantic section.

+Do not use any break tag (<br/>) to break the line or add space, as this is non-semantic.
+Instead, try using a <span> element and vairous CSS properties.

+If you need to hook part of an element inside of another element (ex. part of a text element), try using <span>.

+Do not use any bold tags (<b>), as these are deprecated.
+Instead, try <strong>.